Stockport Corporation Tramways: History

-Stockport Corporation obtained two Acts of Parliament.
-The first, the Stockport Corporation Act 1899, allowed them to buy the line operated by the Manchester Carriage and Tramways Company, to convert it to an electric tramway, and then to lease it back to the company, who would operate it on their behalf.
+Stockport Corporation obtained two acts of Parliament.
+The first, the Stockport Corporation Act 1899 (62 & 63 Vict. c. cxcvi), allowed them to buy the line operated by the Manchester Carriage and Tramways Company, to convert it to an electric tramway, and then to lease it back to the company, who would operate it on their behalf.
 It also allowed them to buy the Stockport and Hazel Grove Tramways line, although the option to do so was not actioned until 1905.
-The second act, the Stockport Corporation Act 1900, allowed them to build and operate their own tramways, which they did, opening the first in 1901.
+The second act, the Stockport Corporation Tramways Act 1900 (63 & 64 Vict. c. lxvii), allowed them to build and operate their own tramways, which they did, opening the first in 1901.
 This ran from a southern terminus at Lancashire Bridge, close to St Peters Square, and headed north-eastwards, running along Warren Street, Great Portland Street, Carrington Road, Stockport Road West (now the B6104), and Stockport Road East (now the A560), to terminate at Ashton Street, Woodley.
-A short branch from Lancashire Bridge, running up Lancashire Hill to Sandy Lane followed on 31 August 1901, and a new depot for the Corporation trams was constructed in Mersey Square.
+A short branch from Lancashire Bridge, running up Lancashire Hill to Sandy Lane followed on 31 August 1901, and a new depot for the corporation trams was constructed in Mersey Square.
 A batch of ten open top double deck trams were ordered from Dick, Kerr & Co. of Preston, and had all been delivered by the end of the year.

 Expansion of the system occurred fairly quickly.
 Mersey Square was linked to Lancashire Bridge via Prince's Street on 1 June 1902, and in December, Mersey Square was linked to St Peter's Square via Daw Bank.
-A route along Chestergate and Brinksway to the town border opened in January 1903, which was subsequently extended to Cheadle Heath on 1 August 1903, to Cheadle Church on 26 January 1904, and to the Horse & Farrier public house at Gatley on 25 March 1904.
+A route along Chestergate and Brinksway to the town border opened in January 1903, which was subsequently extended to Cheadle Heath on 1 August 1903, to Cheadle Church on 26 January 1904, and to the Horse and Farrier public house at Gatley on 25 March 1904.
 The line to Sandy Lane was extended in stages along Reddish Road, through Reddish and along Gorton Road to terminate at the Old Bull's Head Inn.
 The first instance of through running occurred on 1 January 1903, when the Woodley line, which had been extended to the boundary with Hyde on 18 July 1902, was joined up with the Oldham, Ashton and Hyde Tramway to enable Stockport trams to reach Hyde Town Hall.